dotnet/docs/docs/csharp/language-reference/keywords/using-directive.md

  Namespaces come in two categories: user-defined and system-defined.
 User-defined namespaces are namespaces defined in your code.
 For a list of the system-defined namespaces, see [.NET Framework Class Library](http://go.microsoft.com/fwlink/?LinkID=227195).

- For examples on referencing methods in other assemblies, see [Creating and Using C# DLLs](http://msdn.microsoft.com/library/70f65026-3687-4e9c-ab79-c18b97dd8be4).
+ For examples on referencing methods in other assemblies, see [Create and Use Assemblies Using the Command Line](https://docs.microsoft.com//dotnet/csharp/programming-guide/concepts/assemblies-gac/how-to-create-and-use-assemblies-using-the-command-line).

 ## Example 1